-I found that in “Lost Art” published by the Tate – covering 40 20thCentury artworks that were variously discarded, lost, rejected, stolen, attacked, destroyed, bombed, burned, erased, transient, deteriorated, unrealised, over-worked etc – just the tip of a very big iceberg of course.
-It discusses some big issues too, moral versus legal rights in the work, the rights of users of public spaces versus the artist’s rights of expression, the right to offend or censor, the right to destroy or alter etc. Recommended
+I found that in “Lost Art” published by the Tate – covering 40 x 20thCentury artworks that were discarded, lost, rejected, stolen, attacked, destroyed, bombed, burned, erased, transient, deteriorated, unrealised, over-worked etc – just the tip of a big iceberg of course.
+It discusses some big issues too,

-Hanging at home – I don’t really want to sell this one, it says turangawaewae (at your roots/being home) and also sums up a few arty things that inspire me
+Hanging at home – I don’t really want to sell this one, it says home, and also sums up a few arty things that inspire me